How Does LendingTree Get Paid?

 Is the Citi® Secured Mastercard® right for you?

-The Citi® Secured Mastercard® is a fine choice for consumers who want to build credit history and have $200 available for the minimum security deposit.
-Note that to be eligible, Citi specifies applicants must not have a pending bankruptcy, or bankruptcy history in the past two years.
-Also, if approved, make sure to provide your bank account information within 14 days to fund the deposit.
+The Citi® Secured Mastercard® is an OK choice for consumers who want to build credit history and have $200 available for the minimum security deposit.

 If you’re not quite sure the Citi® Secured Mastercard® is what you’re looking for, the Discover it® Secured Credit Card is an alternative secured card with a great cash back rewards program.